ta3ag/lbd/docs/BackendTutorial/source/lld.rst

   1 warning generated.
   [Gamma@localhost cpu0_verilog]$ ./cpu0IIs

-The verilog machine cpu032IIs include cpu0I all instructions (cmp, jeq, ... are included also) and add Chapter12_2 slt, beq, ..., instructions.
+The verilog machine cpu0IIs include all instructions (cmp, jeq, ... are included also) of cpu032I and add Chapter12_2 slt, beq, ..., instructions.
-Run build-printf-stdarg-2.sh with cpu=cpu032II will generate slt, beq and bne instructions instead cmp, jeq, ... instructions.
+Run build-printf-stdarg-2.sh with cpu=cpu032II will generate slt, beq and bne instructions instead of cmp, jeq, ... instructions.
 Since cpu0IIs include both slt, cmp, ... instructions, the slt and cmp both code generated can be run on it without any problem.